Health agreement Switzerland-EU

 Protocol for participation in the EU Health Programme (currently «EU4Health»)

-Switzerland’s participation in the EU’s multiannual health programme (currently “EU4Health») is ensured by a protocol to the Programmes Agreement.
-This protocol is limited to the duration of the current programme «EU4Health” (2021–2027), and Switzerland will only participate in the part of the health programme that is linked to the scope of the health agreement, namely the area of “crisis preparedness”.
-A prerequisite for Switzerland’s participation in “EU4Health” is the entry into force of the health agreement.
+Switzerland’s participation in the EU’s multiannual health programme (currently «EU4Health») is ensured by a protocol to the Programmes Agreement.
+This protocol is limited to the duration of the current programme «EU4Health» (2021–2027), and Switzerland will only participate in the part of the health programme that is linked to the scope of the health agreement, namely the area of «crisis preparedness».
+Participation in the EU4Health programme is linked to the entry into force of the health agreement.

 Further information on the Programmes Agreement between Switzerland and the EU can be found on the website of the State Secretariat for Education, Research and Innovation: Horizon package 2021–2027